 Complete dentures have a tendency to be quite unstable and can come dislodged during eating or talking.
 Some people will use denture glue called Fixodent to help hold the teeth in the mouth better.
 Upper complete dentures usually fit better than lower ones.
 That is because the lower jaw is smaller and there is not as much surface area for suction.
 The tongue also is in the bottom jaw and it moves around and pushes on the lower denture.

 “Immediate” describes a technique more than a type of denture.
 Immediate dentures are ones that are put into the patients mouth the same day other teeth are removed.
 Usually immediate dentures are worn for a short period of time while the gums heal after teeth extractions.
 After a healing period, people will typically start the process of having a permanent denture made.
 The permanent denture usually fits a lot better because the gums have healed and a good fitting denture can be made.
 Immediate dentures can be either for partial or complete dentures.
 Immediate dentures usually cost $1000 – $2000.
 Immediate dentures are usually used as temporary teeth while the gums are healing “immediately” after oral surgery.

 Snap on dentures can be either complete or partial.
 Snap ons teeth are also called “over dentures.”
 Complete replaces all the teeth and partial replaces some of the teeth.
 Implant dentures have attachments that help the denture to stay in the mouth.
-The attachments are also called Locator attachments.
+The attachments are also called locator attachments.
 They are made by Zest Anchors.
 The denture still fits the gums and teeth just like traditional complete and partial dentures.
 The dental implants and snap-in attachments help keep the denture in the mouth and secure during chewing and talking.
 Generally implant dentures have 2-4 implants.
 Implant dentures usually cost $7500 – $20,000 per arch.
-The costs go up when there is more teeth extractions and implants necessary.
+The costs go up when there are more teeth extractions and implants necessary.
 Often there is a discount when the upper and lower dentures are made at the same time.